 Why it matters

 H.R.
-3377 is a narrowly written bill with a simple goal: remove the legal deadline that would normally block a Medal of Honor award for James Capers, Jr. The bill does not automatically give him the medal, but it authorizes the President to do so despite the normal time limits in federal law.
+3377 does one specific thing: it removes the legal deadline that would otherwise block a Medal of Honor for James Capers, Jr. The bill does not hand him the medal.
+It gives the President the legal authority to award it.

-The bill is about acts of valor during March 31 through April 3, 1967, in the Vietnam War.
-Those actions were previously recognized with the Silver Star, which is the military’s third-highest award for valor.
-This legislation opens the door for that earlier recognition to be upgraded to the Medal of Honor, the highest U.S. military decoration.
+The valor in question took place over four days, from March 31 through April 3, 1967, in the Vietnam War.
+Capers was already recognized for those actions with the Silver Star, the military's third-highest decoration for combat bravery.
+This bill opens the door to upgrading that recognition to the Medal of Honor, the highest U.S. military award.

 1